smartfog/fogflow/doc/en/source/https.rst

 .. figure:: figures/keyrock_token.png

-register device on edge node
+Register Device on Edge Node
 ----------------------------

 An example payload of registration device is given below.